MaxxyFred304/alx-low_level_programming/0x1C-makefiles/README.md

 In this project, I practiced writing Makefiles.

 Tests ✔️
 tests: Folder of test files.
-Provided by Holberton School.
+Provided by ALX School.
 Helper Files 🙌
 holberton.c: C function that displays a seahorse in text.
 Used for Makefile practice purposes throughout project.
 Provided by Holberton School.